 |SYNCHRO-SHUTTLE||Case IH, New Holland, Fendt, Kubota, Steyr|

 |CVT||Case IH, New Holland, Kubota, Claas, Deutz-Fahr, Steyr|

-John Deere has unveiled the “world’s first” continuously variable transmission with an electro-mechanical power split, including an implemented interface.
-This new concept (for 8R Series tractors) has been awarded gold medal by the Agritechnica Innovation Commission jury.
-On the new so-called ‘eAutoPowr’ transmission, John Deere has replaced the hydraulic components with an electric power path.
+John Deere unveiled the “world’s first” continuously variable transmission with an electro-mechanical power split, including an implemented interface.
+The new concept (for 8R Series tractors) was awarded gold medal by the Agritechnica Innovation Commission jury.
+On the new so-called ‘eAutoPowr’ transmission, John Deere replaced the hydraulic components with an electric power path.
 Another apparent advantage of eAutoPowr is its increased efficiency, especially in the partial load range.
 Additional operator benefits include “very precise speed regulation and better acceleration”